Princeton field-reversed configuration: Low s-parameter

 In an FRC, the name s-parameter is given to the ratio of the distance between the magnetic null and the separatrix, and the thermal ion Larmor radius.
 That is how many ion orbits can fit between the core of the FRC and where it meets the bulk plasma.
 A high-s FRC would have very small ion gyroradii compared to the size of the machine.
 Thus, at high s-parameter, the model of magnetohydrodynamics (MHD) applies.
 MHD predicts that the FRC is unstable to the "n=1 tilt mode," in which the reversed field tilts 180 degrees to align with the applied magnetic field, destroying the FRC.

 A low-s FRC is predicted to be stable to the tilt mode.
 An s-parameter less than or equal to 2 is sufficient for this effect.
 However, only two ion radii between the hot core and the cool bulk means that on average only two scattering periods (velocity changes of on average 90 degrees) are sufficient to remove a hot, fusion-relevant ion from the core of the plasma.
 Thus the choice is between high s-parameter ions that are classically well confined but convectively poorly confined, and low s-parameter ions that are classically poorly confined but convectively well confined.

 The PFRC has an s-parameter between 1 and 2.
 Stabilizing the tilt-mode is predicted to aid confinement more than the small number of tolerable collisions will hurt confinement.

 Spacecraft propulsion

-Scientists from Princeton Satellite Systems are working on a new concept called Direct Fusion Drive (DFD) that is based on the PFRC.
+Scientists from Princeton Satellite Systems are working on a new concept called Direct Fusion Drive (DFD) that is based on the PFRC but has one open end through which exhaust flows to generate thrust.
 It would produce electric power and propulsion from a single compact fusion reactor.
-The first concept study and modeling (Phase I) was published in 2017, and was proposed to power the propulsion system of a Pluto orbiter and lander.
+The first concept study and modeling (Phase I NASA NIAC) was published in 2017, and was proposed to power the propulsion system of a Pluto orbiter and lander.
 Adding propellant to the cool plasma flow results in a variable thrust when channeled through a magnetic nozzle.
 Modeling suggests that the DFD might produce 5 Newtons of thrust per each megawatt of generated fusion power.
 About 35% of the fusion power goes to thrust, 30% to electric power, 25% lost to heat, and 10% is recirculated for the radio frequency (RF) heating.
-The concept has advanced to Phase II to further advance the design and shielding.
+The concept was awarded a Phase II to further advance the design and shielding.